 - Celery, 3 ribs, chopped into 1cm pieces

-- Carrot, 2 medium, scrubbed, quartered lengthways and cut into 1cm pieces
+- Carrots, 2 medium, scrubbed, quartered lengthways and cut into 1cm pieces

-- Chestnut mushroom, 6 large, cut into ⅛ pieces
+- Chestnut mushrooms, 6 large, cut into ⅛ pieces

 - Onion, 1 large, diced